 - Name.
 This is the column name of the field in the underlying SQL Server database.

 - Field Security.
 This gives the option of enabling field security for non-customizable fields.

 - Auditing.
 When auditing is turned on for the entity, changes to this field will be tracked if this is enabled.

-- Requirement Level.
-There are three levels that can be chosen: Business Required, Business Recommended and No Constraint.
-If Business Required is enabled, the form cannot be saved unless data is entered in the field.
+- If Business Required is enabled, the form cannot be saved unless data is entered in the field.

 - Searchable.
-When a field is made searchable, it appears in the list of fields which users can search in an advanced find.
+When a field is made searchable, it appears in the list of fields which users can select for queries in an advanced find.